Safe and Cool Summer Activities for Preschoolers

 Fireworks art

-This fireworks painting activity is a simple way for children to experiment with color and practice fine motor skills.
-For this activity, you’ll need red, white, and blue paint, construction paper, craft rolls, and paper plates.
-To create the fireworks paint stamper, cut one end of a craft roll in strips halfway to the middle and bend backwards.
-Dip the stampers into the paint and stamp onto the construction paper.
-Let your preschoolers experiment with different colors and placement.
+This fireworks painting activity lets children experiment with color and practice fine motor skills.
+Cut one end of a craft roll in strips halfway to the middle and bend backwards to create a paint stamper.
+Dip the stampers into paint and stamp onto construction paper.
+Let your preschoolers experiment with different colors and placement to build creative confidence.

 Red, white, and blue process art